 Souvenirs Of Show-Going Long Ago

 Above sits Myron Healey at the 1974 Western Film Festival in Memphis.
 Monte Hale is beside him.
 Mr. Healey was male support to Phyllis Coates as (the) Panther Girl Of The Kongo.
 I wonder if any of 520 fans attending Memphis ragged him for being in such a dud serial.
 Probably not, because for this nostalgia-driven lot, no serial was bad.
-I had just finished watching all twelve chapters of Panther Girl (not at once) and then came across coverage of the ’74 con in an issue of Film Collector’s Registry, a tabloid for those in the peculiar habit of hunting 16mm prints of films they loved as children.
+I lately watched all twelve chapters of Panther Girl (not at once) and then came across coverage of the ’74 con in an issue of Film Collector’s Registry, a tabloid for those in the peculiar habit of hunting 16mm prints of films they loved as children.
 These folks knew who fest guest Kirk Alyn was because they were old enough to have seen his Superman chapter-plays theatrically, which means they were the only people to know them period, since both serials went out of circulation after 1948 and 1950, respectively.
 All we sprites could see was trailers duped off dupes that floated along dealer’s row at Memphis, Charlotte, Houston, elsewhere (the two serials are since on DVD).
 1974 may have been a peak of interest in things nostalgic, FCR reporting that over 3,000 attended Houston that year (“the best ever!”).
 I never experienced a show that big.
 By the time I got in the swing of it (from 1976 forward), there were diminishing returns, if slower coming.
 Reports here made me realize what a boon these cowboy and cliffhanger meets were in their prime.

 Imagine being in 50’s theatres to witness the corrosion of serials.
 It was assumed, at least by children, that they would never end, but insiders knew better.
 Program westerns were already going, soon to be gone.
 Panther Girl Of The Kongo had to disappoint on profound levels.
 It was, as they say, strictly from hunger, so threadbare as to be insulting.
 Three or four guys took pen to earlier and better Republic serials … now one writer (Ronald Davidson) did it all, as did directing Franklin Adreon, who also was “associate producer.”
 Once upon lusher times there were two helmsmen behind each chapter-play.
 The fallow decade saw increasing reason to stay home and look at The Lone Ranger or Cisco Kid on television, or Gene Autry’s vid program, which fans said, still say, was improvement on his features (didn’t matter; by 1955, Gene was off theatre screens).
 But it was important to get out of the house, join friends downtown for movies, never mind that so many fell down as entertainment.
 Social advantages made up for that, and there was always popcorn plus candy.
 I wasn’t there, so am projecting --- imagining, more like it --- though I’ve talked to enough elders who were present to feel what it was like to see a happy era die.
 I’d know a similar, if lesser, gloom in the early 70’s when the Liberty finally did away with Saturday double features (and we kept them longer than most any small town around).